Dylancer1998/awesome-visual-localization-papers/README.md

 <details>
 <summary> <b>【Wide area localization on mobile phones】</b> Clemens Arth.
 ISMAR, 2009</summary>
 The first step is reconstruction and save the result by PVS(potentially visible sets).
 Then feature matching and pose etismation...

-With detailed notes in the note branch.
+In a normal relocalization way.<b>More detailed notes in the notes branch.</b>
 </details>

 :heavy_check_mark: **[Real-time self-localization from panoramic images on mobile devices]** [[Paper]](https://arbook.icg.tugraz.at/schmalstieg/Schmalstieg_162.pdf) Clemens Arth.
 ISMAR, 2011